SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

-Your numerical experiments usually work like the following: You add some parameters to your trajectory, you mark a few of these for exploration, and you pass your main function to the environment via :func:`~pypet.environment.Environment.f_run`.
+Your numerical experiments usually work like the following: You add some parameters to your trajectory, you mark a few of these for exploration, and you pass your main function to the environment via :func:`~pypet.environment.Environment.run`.
 Accordingly, this function will be executed with all parameter combinations.
 Maybe you want some post-processing in the end and that's about it.
 However, sometimes even the addition of parameters can be fairly complex.
 Thus, you want this part under the supervision of an environment, too.
 For instance, because you have a Sumatra_ lab-book and adding of parameters should also account as runtime.
-Thus, to have your entire experiment and not only the exploration of the parameter space managed by *pypet* you can use the :func:`~pypet.environment.Environment.f_pipeline` function, see also :ref:`example-13`.
+Thus, to have your entire experiment and not only the exploration of the parameter space managed by *pypet* you can use the :func:`~pypet.environment.Environment.pipeline` function, see also :ref:`example-13`.

-You have to pass a so called *pipeline* function to :func:`~pypet.environment.Environment.f_pipeline` that defines your entire experiment.
+You have to pass a so called *pipeline* function to :func:`~pypet.environment.Environment.pipeline` that defines your entire experiment.
 Accordingly, your pipeline function is only allowed to take a single parameter, that is the trajectory container.
 Next, your pipeline function can fill in some parameters and do some pre-processing.